 There are four types of FEA:

-In order to help committees determine whether their planned voter registration, voter identification, get-out-the-vote and generic campaign activities will constitute FEA for special elections in 2013, please consult the chart listing the relevant time frames for each state.
+For help in determining whether planned voter registration, voter identification, get-out-the-vote and generic campaign activities will constitute FEA, please consult the chart listing the relevant 2014 time frames for each state.

 Many of the terms used to describe types of FEA are further defined in FEC regulations at 11 CFR 100.24 through 100.28.
 Readers should review those provisions for complete descriptions.